viktorcsimma/agdalache/docs/source/structure/backend/project-files.rst

 some ugly solutions have to be applied.

-* extra-source-files must contain all the Agda files, and unfortunately, wildcards (*) do not include directories.
+* extra-source-files must contain all the Agda files, and unfortunately, wildcards (*) do not cover subdirectories.
   Therefore, you have to include *every* subdirectory that contains Agda source code.
   For the pre-built tools, we have done this for you,